darkrenaissance/darkfi/book/src/zkas/bincode.md

 ## `.constant`

-The constants in the `.constant` section are declared with their type stack index, and name, so that the VM knows how to search for the builtin constant and add it to the stack.
+The constants in the `.constant` section are declared with their type and name, so that the VM knows how to search for the builtin constant and add it to the stack.

 ## `.contract`